martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 A certificate for this service might include SRV-IDs of `_imap.example.net` and `_imaps.example.net` (see {{EMAIL-SRV}}) along with DNS-IDs of `example.net` and `mail.example.net`.
-It might also include CN-IDs of `example.net` and `mail.example.net` for backward compatibility with deployed infrastructure.

 Consider a SIP-accessible voice-over-IP (VoIP) server at the host `voice.example.edu` servicing SIP addresses of the form